 Her honors include the Robert Frost Medal for Distinguished Lifetime Achievement from the Poetry Society of America, the Longwood Award, a San Francisco State award for poetry, the Lawrence Lipton Award for Literature, the Columbia Book Award, and a grant from The National Endowment for the Arts.

-She lived in Berkeley, California.
-Guest died on February 15, 2006.
+Guest lived in Berkeley, California and died on February 15, 2006.